MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

 ---
-title: View recent communications in Copilot for Sales
+title: View recent communication in Copilot for Sales
-description: Explore the new Copilot for Sales feature that you can use to view recent communications (emails and Teams meetings) with external contacts. ms.date: 08/19/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Explore the new Copilot for Sales feature that you can use to view recent communication (emails and Teams meetings) with external contacts. ms.date: 08/19/2024 ms.topic: article ms.service: microsoft-sales-copilot